praveenhhugar/praveenhhugar/README.md

 # 💫 About Me:
 🎓 Student at SDMCET, Dharwad <br>
 💻 Learning C & C++
-🎨 Interested in editing and design
+🎨 Interested in Editing and Design
-🚀 Exploring software development
+🚀 Exploring Software Development

 ## 🌐 Socials: